dougeby/IntuneDocs/intune/endpoint-protection-windows-10.md

 ### User account control

-- **UIA integrity without secure location**: When set to **Enable**, apps in a secure location in the file system run only with UIAccess integrity. **Not configured** (default) enables apps to run with UIAccess integrity, even if the apps aren't in a secure location in the file system.
+- **UIA integrity without secure location**: When set to **Block**, apps in a secure location in the file system run only with UIAccess integrity. **Not configured** (default) enables apps to run with UIAccess integrity, even if the apps aren't in a secure location in the file system.
-- **Virtualize file and registry write failures to per-user locations**: When set to **Block**, application write failures are redirected at run time to defined user locations for the file system and registry.
+- **Virtualize file and registry write failures to per-user locations**: When set to **Enabled**, application write failures are redirected at run time to defined user locations for the file system and registry.
 When set to **Not configured** (default), applications that write data to protected locations fail.
 - **Only elevate executable files that are signed and validated**: Set to **Enabled** to enforce the PKI certification path validation for an executable file before it can run.
 Set to **Not configured** (default) to not enforce PKI certification path validation before an executable file can run.

 #### UIA elevation prompt behavior settings